karakalo/lumen/doc/narrative-spinner.markdown

 still gets the entire event-data record as a parameter, so it could look at the event type and process each type differently.
 But the whole point of using `Select_Events` is so each procedure gets only one kind of event and thus doesn't have to waste time asking which kind it is.
-I just merged the two types here because neither requires any complicated processing.
+We just merged the two types here because neither requires any complicated processing.

-In the paragraphs above, I sorta conflated the event-loop procedures (specifically `Receive_Events` and `Select_Events`) in [`Lumen.Events`][events] with those in [`Lumen.Events.Animate`][animate].
+In the paragraphs above, we sorta conflated the event-loop procedures (specifically `Receive_Events` and `Select_Events`) in [`Lumen.Events`][events] with those in [`Lumen.Events.Animate`][animate].
 That was on purpose, because the identically-named procedures behave pretty